Browse all

 ft.com app

-The Financial Times PWA is considered as one of the best PWAs in the news industry.
+The Financial Times progressive web app is considered one of the best PWAs in the news industry.
 Covering business and global markets, the app takes a similar look and feel of the paper with its traditional salmon-colored background.

-The publication is one of the first news sites to abandon its native app and transition to a PWA.
+The publication is one of the first news sites to abandon its native app and transition to a progressive web app.
 It works well even on slow networks, making news easily accessible for business people on the go.

 What we like about this News Publisher PWA: